Selena Gomez Teases First New Music In 4 Years With Cryptic Posts On Social Media

 — Selena Gomez (@selenagomez) October 17, 2019

-Back in June, during an appearance on The Tonight Show, Selena told late-night host Jimmy Fallon her album was nearly done.
+Back in June, during an appearance on The Tonight Show (via YouTube), Selena told late-night host Jimmy Fallon her album was nearly done.
 The superstar singer also explained why it took her so long to record new music amid issues in her personal life.

 “It took me four years now to even feel at a good place with this album, and it’s just because I had such huge moments that happened in my life personally that [it was like] how was I going to capture that and how was I actually going to feel good about what I was saying?
 So, I kept going and I’m relieved now.”